atlassian/data-center-helm-charts/docs/docs/userguide/upgrades/HELM_CHART_UPGRADE.md

              --namespace <namespace>
             ```

-        4. Wait for the upgrade to finish
+        4. Wait for the upgrade to finish.
-            The pods will be re-created with the updated version, one at a time.
+            The pods will be recreated with the updated version, one at a time.

             ![upgrade-mode](../../assets/images/jira-upgrade-2.png)

-        3. Finalize the upgrade
+        3. Finalize the upgrade.
-            After all pods are active with the new version, click **Run upgrade tasks** to finalize the upgrade:
+            After all the pods are active with the new version, click **Run upgrade tasks** to finalize the upgrade:

             ![upgrade-mode](../../assets/images/jira-upgrade-3.png)

     === "Confluence"
-         1. Put Confluence into upgrade mode
+         1. Put Confluence into upgrade mode.
              From the admin page click on *Rolling Upgrade* and set the Confluence in Upgrade mode:

              ![upgrade-mode](../../assets/images/confluence-upgrade-1.png)

-         2. Run the upgrade using the Helm
+         2. Run the upgrade using Helm.
              ```shell
              helm upgrade <release-name> atlassian-data-center/confluence \
                  --version <target-helm-chart-version>> \